develop-me/coding-bootcamp/docs/contacts.md

 ## Complaints

 We hope that any queries and small niggles can be dealt with quickly directly with the relevant parties.
-However we realise that occasionaly you might want to raise something that requires the office team to get involved to come to a solution.
+However we realise that occasionally you might want to raise something that requires the office team to get involved to come to a solution.

-We have a complaints procedure to accomodate that, so if you feel you want to follow a more structured approach to an issue please email full details of the situation to Nicola: nicola@developme.tech.
-We will respond within 48 hrs to acknowledge reciept of this and then follow our formal procedure of which you can find here:
+We have a complaints procedure to accommodate that, so if you feel you want to follow a more structured approach to an issue please email full details of the situation to Nicola: nicola@developme.tech.
+We will respond within 48 hrs to acknowledge receipt of this and then follow our formal procedure of which you can find here: